Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Introduction

-Our econometric contribution consists of two parts.
-First, we propose a novel proxy weighting approach in a Bayesian framework.
-The proxy weighting approach weights the likelihood of the SVAR with a set of moment conditions penalizing deviations from exogenous proxy variables.
-Therefore, the approach bears resemblance to the moment-based frequentist proxy approach outlined by \cite{stock2012disentangling,mertens2013dynamic} and offers a Bayesian alternative to the augmented proxy VAR proposed by \cite{caldara2019monetary}.
-Unlike the augmented proxy approach and akin to moment-based frequentist proxy estimators, the proxy weighting approach does not necessitate specifying the functional form of the proxy.
-We show that this is an advantage in non-Gaussian SVAR models, where misspecification of the functional form of the proxy can lead to dependent shocks and to a failure of non-Gaussian identification approaches assuming independent shocks.
+Our second econometric contribution is a novel approach to incorporate proxies into a Bayesian SVAR.
+In the frequentist setting, researchers can choose between two main strategies for estimating a proxy SVAR: (i) a moment-based approach, as in \cite{stock2012disentangling} and \cite{mertens2013dynamic}, which relies only on the assumption that the proxy is uncorrelated with non-target shocks; or (ii) the augmented proxy approach, as in \cite{angelini2019exogenous}, which additionally imposes a specific data-generating process for the proxy.
+In contrast, Bayesian researchers currently lack this flexibility and must rely exclusively on the augmented proxy SVAR, as in \cite{caldara2019monetary}.
+We fill this gap and introduce a new approach that incorporates moment conditions into the Bayesian SVAR, mirroring the frequentist moment-based proxy approach of \cite{stock2012disentangling} and \cite{mertens2013dynamic}, while preserving the advantages of Bayesian inference.
+Unlike the augmented proxy approach, and in line with moment-based frequentist proxy estimators, our proxy weighting method does not require specifying the functional form of the proxy.
+We show that this represents a key advantage in a non-Gaussian SVAR, where misspecifying the proxy's functional form can induce dependence among shocks and undermine the validity of non-Gaussian identification strategies.

-Second, we combine the proxy weighting approach with independent and non-Gaussian shocks.
-Independent and non-Gaussian shocks ensure identification of the SVAR.
-Therefore, we do not need to assume exogeneity of the proxy variables, instead, we estimate the correlation of the proxy variables with non-target shocks.
-More precisely, we propose a prior distribution designed to shrink the estimates towards exogenous proxy variables.
-However, in the non-Gaussian setup these priors are updated by the data.
-Therefore, we propose a non-dogmatic way to benefit from the information provided by proxy variables and are able to detect endogenous proxy variables.